Stella0A/STUDENT-STUDY-INSIGHTS/README.md

 # Business Requirements
 The analysis addresses the following business questions:
-### Descriptive Analysis
 1. Identify the top 3 common subject areas among disqualified leads.
 2. Highlight the most common study destinations and courses of interest among disqualified leads.
 3. Identify additional data fields that could improve analysis.

-### Visualization
-1. Bar chart of the distribution of Nationalities (and states).
+4. Bar chart of the distribution of Nationalities (and states).
-2. Heatmap showing the relationship between Nationalities and Courses of Interest.
+5. Heatmap showing the relationship between Nationalities and Courses of Interest.

-### Insights
-1. Identify one major trend in the data and discuss its potential business impact.
+6. Identify one major trend in the data and discuss its potential business impact.

-### Recommendations
-1. Suggest one actionable strategy to reduce disqualified leads and improve overall lead quality.
+7. Suggest one actionable strategy to reduce disqualified leads and improve overall lead quality.

 # Analysis Section
 In this case study, I conducted a thorough analysis of a dataset involving leads for an educational consultancy.
 My approach included:

 ## Data Cleaning and Preprocessing:
 Upon importing the data into Power Query in Power BI, I identified several inconsistencies in the entries due to the survey responses.
 To ensure the data was clean and suitable for analysis, I performed the following steps:
-#### Splitting Columns with Multiple Entries:
-Columns such as "State/City of Domicile," "Destination," "Source," and "Course of Interest" contained multiple values in a single cell.
+- Splitting Columns with Multiple Entries: Columns such as "State/City of Domicile," "Destination," "Source," and "Course of Interest" contained multiple values in a single cell.
 I split these columns into individual ones to isolate each entry, making the dataset more manageable and analyzable.
-#### Replacing and Filling Columns:
-I replaced any missing or inconsistent entries in these columns with appropriate values, ensuring uniformity across the dataset.
+- Replacing and Filling Columns: I replaced any missing or inconsistent entries in these columns with appropriate values, ensuring uniformity across the dataset.
-#### Trimming Whitespace:
-After splitting the columns, I applied trimming to remove any leading or trailing whitespace from the data.
+- Trimming Whitespace: After splitting the columns, I applied trimming to remove any leading or trailing whitespace from the data.
 This helped to eliminate formatting inconsistencies that could impact the accuracy of future analyses.
-#### Unpivoting:
-To ensure the data was in a long format suitable for analysis, I unpivoted relevant columns, which transformed the dataset into a more analysis-friendly structure.
+- Unpivoting: To ensure the data was in a long format suitable for analysis, I unpivoted relevant columns, which transformed the dataset into a more analysis-friendly structure.
-#### Removing Duplicates:
-After cleaning and ensuring consistency across the columns, I removed duplicate rows to ensure the data was unique and didn’t skew analysis results.
+- Removing Duplicates: After cleaning and ensuring consistency across the columns, I removed duplicate rows to ensure the data was unique and didn’t skew analysis results.

 #### Categorizing Courses of Interest & Source:
-##### Courses of Interest
-To streamline the analysis, I added a custom column using M Code in Power Query to categorize the "Courses of Interest" into broader categories.
+- Courses of Interest: To streamline the analysis, I added a custom column using M Code in Power Query to categorize the "Courses of Interest" into broader categories.
 For example:
 1. Healthcare: Courses related to health, medicine, medical fields, and pharmacy.
 2. Technology & Computing: Courses involving computer science, software, data, AI, IT, etc.
 3. Business & Management: Courses like MBA, management, marketing, administration, etc.